Questions to Ask Car Accident Witnesses

 At the Law Office of Steven R. Smith, I am ready to help you seek the compensation you need after your car accident.
-To learn more about what your legal options are, how to pursue a claim, or the right steps to take in the legal process, contact me to schedule a consultation.
-I proudly serve clients in New York, including Long Island, Hempstead, Westbury, Mineola, and New Hyde Park.
+To learn more about your legal options, the claims process, or the right steps to take, contact my firm in Garden City, New York, and schedule a free consultation.

-Under New York law, you have a time window of three years from the date of the accident to file an accident or personal injury claim.
+Statute of Limitations.
+Under New York law, you have a time window of three years from the date of the accident to file a personal injury claim.
 Failure to file your claim within this three-year window will result in the court being unwilling to hear your case, and your opportunity to pursue financial compensation will be gone.
+Preserving evidence early—including witness information—can help protect your claim if legal action becomes necessary later.

 Gathering Information After an Accident

-• Where were you coming from, and where were you going when the accident happened?
+Where were you located when the accident happened?

-• Did you have a clear view of the accident?
+Did you have a clear view of the vehicles involved?

 Though it’s not an exhaustive list, the questions above are a good place to start when gathering as much information about the accident as possible.